LMS007/simple-aggregator/README.md

 ## To run

 - requires node 18
-- coded in Windows 11, not tested on Mac.
+- tested on Windows 11 & MacOS.

 ```